 Breathe Easier: Tackling Allergies and Respiratory Issues

-For those who suffer from allergies, asthma, or other respiratory sensitivities, an air purifier is an absolute game-changer.
+For those who suffer from allergies, asthma, or other respiratory sensitivities, an air purifier is an absolute major upgrade.
 The purification component of these combo units typically employs True HEPA filters, which are incredibly effective at capturing 99.97% of airborne particles as tiny as 0.3 microns.
 This means they can significantly reduce the presence of common triggers like:

 - Pollen from trees, grasses, and weeds